openid/death-and-the-digital-estate/cybersecawareness2025/planning_guide_outline.md

     - What are your digital assets?
     - Prioritizing digital assets
         - Why prioritize?
 Often, your digital accounts exist in a state where unlocking access to a few key services - usually an email address and phone - can be used to recover access to *other* accounts.
-            - Everyone is different, but generally the most important assets are your email account(s), mobile ecosystems (mobile phone providers, Apple iCloud/Google), and credential managers (Apple Passwords, Google Password Manager, 1Password, Bitwarden, etc)
+            - Everyone is different, but generally the most important assets are your email account(s), mobile ecosystems (mobile phone providers, Apple iCloud/Google), and credential managers (Apple Passwords, Google Password Manager, 1Password, Bitwarden, etc), utilities (land line, home networking via fiber/cable/DSL/sattelite, water, electric, etc.)
             - These accounts *usually* unlock access to everything else... but not always.
 If you have hardware security keys or similar devices...
         - Next, cryptocurrencies
         - Next up are accounts with large platforms (social media, shopping, search,), digital data including photos, home movies, etc.